plpxsk/R/style.md

 Just some thoughts from my experience which aim to amplify existing guides.

-This is more applicable for projects that are larger than a few hundred lines of a single Rmd file.

 # Workflow

 For more complicated/larger analyses, try to work with R scripts instead of long Rmd documents